CountingFruit: Language-Guided 3D Fruit Counting with Semantic Gaussian Splatting: Related Work

-To improve robustness, Barnea et al.~\cite{barnea2016colour} proposed a shape-based 3D fruit detection method that leverages surface geometry and symmetry rather than color.
-Similarly, Chu et al.~\cite{chu2024high} developed an active laser-camera system for high-precision fruit localization, demonstrating millimeter-level accuracy in challenging orchard conditions.
-These works highlight the increasing importance of 3D spatial reasoning in fruit analysis.
+To better handle occlusion and scene complexity, Barnea et al.~\cite{barnea2016colour} introduced a shape-based 3D detection method that leverages surface geometry and symmetry.
+Chu et al.~\cite{chu2024high} further demonstrated millimeter-level accuracy using an active laser-camera system, underscoring the value of 3D spatial reasoning in fruit analysis.